department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 Some forms also show a "received" status in the **Claims and appeals** section of My VA.
 If your form appears as a claim, decision review, or appeal in the Claim Status Tool, work with the team that manages that tool to determine how and where you should show form submission status in My VA.

 **Note:** As of October 2024, form submission status in My VA is not yet in production.
-Teams should work towards implementing this as soon as possible.
+Teams should work toward implementing this as soon as possible.

-### Showing form processing status after we receive it in a system of record
+### Showing form processing status after we receive it in the system of record

 Some forms show processing status after point of receipt in the Claim Status Tool.
-In the future, all forms should work towards allowing people to track the processing status through to the point of a VA decision or other ultimate end point.
+In the future, all forms should work toward allowing people to track the processing status through to the point of a VA decision or other ultimate end point.

 ### How this pattern works

 Communicating form submission status has 3 critical phases that all teams must account for in their online forms:

-1. **Status notification via email or text.**
+1. **Status notification via email or text**
-2. **Status notification in the user interface of VA.gov and the flagship mobile app.**
+2. **Status notification in the user interface of VA.gov and the flagship mobile app**
-3. **Providing a clear next step in the event of an error.**
+3. **A clear next step in the event of an error**

 #### How to provide a clear next step in the event of an error

-Every time a form submission error happens, you must notify the user that about the error and provide a recovery step.
+Every time a form submission error happens, you must notify the person about that error and provide a recovery step.
 At the very least, tell users to contact the Call Center.

 ### Components used in this pattern